-Do you think Peter heard the rooster crow again when Jesus asked him the question the third time?
-Three times earlier he denied his Lord by a charcoal fire.
-Three times beside another charcoal fire his Lord asked Peter about the genuineness of his love.
-Jesus was creative and sensitive, but he was also determined — Peter had to face his failure.
-So Jesus confronted him three times.
-Peter claimed his dedication was stronger than the rest.
-Jesus asked him if he still claimed to love his Lord more than the rest.
-Peter claimed that he would never deny his Lord, but he did so three times.
-Jesus' loving confrontation of Peter wasn't about shaming Peter, but reclaiming him.
-Peter had to face his failure, so Jesus asked him three times.
-Jesus also reaffirmed Peter's call to ministry three times.
+Do you think Peter hears the rooster crow again when Jesus asks him the question the third time?
+Three times earlier Peter had denied his Lord by a charcoal fire.
+Three times beside another charcoal fire, his Lord asks him about the genuineness of his love.
+Jesus is creative and sensitive, but he is also determined — Peter has to face his failure.
+So Jesus confronts him three times.
+Peter had claimed his dedication was stronger than the rest.
+Jesus asks him if he still claims to love his Lord more than the rest.
+Peter had claimed that he would never deny his Lord, but he did so three times.
+Jesus' loving confrontation of Peter isn't about shaming him, but reclaiming him.
+Peter has to face his failure, so Jesus asks him three times.
+Jesus also reaffirms Peter's call to ministry three times.
 Have you failed the Lord?
 Don't despair.
 He can and will use you if you will be open about your failure and let him call you again to ministry and service.

 Father, forgive me for my failures, sins, and moments of unfaithfulness.
-Restore me to your service, renew me in my passion for holiness, and rekindle me with your Spirit.
+With your Spirit, strengthen my faithfulness, renew my passion for holiness, rekindle my commitment, and restore me to service in your Kingdom.
 I want to honor and serve you always.
 In Jesus' name.
 Amen.

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.